TheGeekOnSkates/breakaway-basic/notes.md

 * Now that I'm using is_keyword in is_var, address that bug in math.c
 * Keep swatting at the buggz.
 Eventually I'll catch one. :D
 * Update the docs
-* Add a "quick start" tutorial - @ArchieT over at Lunduke.locals tried this:

-	new
-	?SYNTAX ERROR
-	NEW
-	10 BG 4
-	SAVE BG.BAS
-	sh: SAVE: not found

 * Random thought: Do I really need parse()?
 Its code could be added to run(), cuz it's not really a separate step anymore.
 	**EDIT:** YES!
 I do need it.
 LOAD uses it.
 Or do like I almost did and get rid of it in both main() and run_load() - might be a thing to do on a night when I'm not as tired lol